Skip to main content

 Key Takeaways

-- The decision framework: urgency, scope, duration, and team readiness.
-Score each to determine the right model.
+• The decision framework: urgency, scope, duration, and team readiness.
+Score each to pick the model.

 A Series A CEO called me last month.
 "I need a VP of Product.
 I have been looking for three months and cannot find the right person.
 Meanwhile, revenue is stalling."